wacncontent/CustomizeTool/addCommentOutput/articles/active-directory/active-directory-howto-tenant.md

 # How to get an Azure Active Directory tenant

 In Azure Active Directory (Azure AD), a [tenant](https://msdn.microsoft.com/zh-cn/library/azure/jj573650.aspx#BKMK_WhatIsAnAzureADTenant) is representative of an organization.
-It is a dedicated instance of the Azure AD service that an organization receives and owns when it signs up for a Microsoft cloud service such as Azure, <!-- deleted by customization Microsoft Intune --><!-- keep by customization: begin --> InTune <!-- keep by customization: end -->, or Office 365.
+It is a dedicated instance of the Azure AD service that an organization receives and owns when it signs up for a Microsoft cloud service such as Azure, Microsoft Intune, or Office 365.
 Each Azure AD tenant is distinct and separate from other Azure AD tenants.

 A tenant houses the users in a company and the information about them - their passwords, user profile data, permissions, and so on.
 It also contains groups, applications, and other information pertaining to an organization and its security.